-Even in sunny Queensland, it can rain on your wedding day!
-In Brisbane, where we get more sun than rain, it is good to have a wet weather backup plan in place, just incase it rains on your wedding day.
+Even in Sydney, it can rain on your wedding day!
+In Sydney, where we get more sun than rain, it is good to have a wet weather backup plan in place just in case it rains on your wedding day.

 As wedding photographers, we have to be prepared to shoot in all weather conditions, and that includes rain and wet weather conditions on wedding days.

-I always like to look on the bright side.
-And well theren’t isn’t really anything you can do about the weather, so let’s embrace the rain.
-Afterall you only have one wedding day and what is important, is that you are getting married!
+I always like to look on the positive side.
+Plus there isn’t anything you can do about the weather, so let’s embrace the rain.
+After all you only have one wedding day and what is the most important part of the day, the fact that you are getting married!

 There are a few little tips that can help you prepare for if it rains on your wedding day.